Brooks Sports: Early history: Founding, Bruxshu Gymnasium Shoes, Carmen Manufacturing

-In 1938, the Goldenbergs bought the Carmen Shoe Manufacturing Company in Hanover, Pennsylvania.
-Until 1957 a better grade leather was purchased, cut, stitched and fit in Philadelphia, while the same procedure in Hanover used lower grade materials.
+In 1938, the Goldenbergs purchased the Carmen Shoe Manufacturing Company in Hanover, Pennsylvania.
+Until 1957, a better grade leather was purchased, cut, stitched and fit in Philadelphia, while the same procedure in Hanover used lower grade materials.
 Both shoes were sold in Philadelphia under the Brooks name, and ranged from inexpensive to high-priced.

 In 1956, after a series of operational changes, John notified his brother that he would not renew their partnership agreement, and Michael discussed expanding Carmen with his nephew, Frank's son Barton.
 In 1957, following the dissolution of the partnership, the existence of Brooks Shoe Manufacturing Company was terminated, and Michael and Barton each acquired 50% of Carmen.
 In 1958, Michael purchased Barton's interest in the company, and as the sole owner, he renamed Carmen the Brooks Manufacturing Company.

+In 1967, Brooks opened its first international factory in Aguadilla, Puerto Rico.

-1970s: Introduction of EVA, the Vantage, the Vanguard
+1970s: Introduction of EVA

-In 1975, under then CEO Jerome A. Turner, Brooks worked with elite runners, including Marty Liquori, a former Olympian, to design a running shoe.
+In 1975, under then-CEO Jerome A. Turner, Brooks worked with elite runners, including Marty Liquori, a former Olympian, to design a running shoe.
 The collaboration produced the Villanova, Brooks's first high-performance running shoe.
 It was the first running shoe to use EVA, an air-infused foam that was later adopted by other athletic brands.
-Brooks followed the Villanova with the Vantage, a running shoe constructed with a wedge to address overpronation.
-In 1977, based on newly developed measurements of cushioning, flexibility, and durability.
-The Vanguard was also introduced in the 1970s.
-Towards the end of the decade Brooks was among the top three selling brands in the US.
+In 1977, Brooks introduced the Vantage, a running shoe constructed with a wedge to address overpronation.
+Towards the end of the decade, Brooks was among the top three selling brands in the U.S.

 1980s: Bankruptcy, the Chariot, Brooks for Women

-In 1980, as a result of production issues with Brooks's manufacturing facility in Puerto Rico, defective shoes began to arrive at sporting goods stores.
-Nearly 30 percent of the shoes were returned, and Brooks scrapped 50,000 pairs.
+In 1980, as a result of production issues with Brooks' manufacturing facility in Puerto Rico, defective shoes began to arrive at sporting goods stores.
+Nearly 30% of the shoes were returned, and Brooks scrapped 50,000 pairs.
 The company filed for Chapter 11 bankruptcy, and was purchased at auction by footwear manufacturer Wolverine World Wide in 1981.

-In 1982 Brooks introduced the Chariot, a medial post shoe that featured an angled wedge of harder-density foam in the midsole.
+In 1982, Brooks introduced the Chariot, a medial post shoe that featured an angled wedge of harder-density foam in the midsole.
 It was thicker on the inside of the shoe and tapered toward the outside.
-In 1987 Brooks launched an anatomically adjusted line of shoes designed for women.
+In 1987, Brooks launched an anatomically adjusted line of shoes designed for women.

+During the 1980s, Brooks produced a line of basketball shoes such as the Unique and the Highlight, which were worn by NBA hall-of-famer Dominique Wilkins.